libktx/ktx/assets-async/README.md

 *Concurrency* | **Supported.** Multiple asset loading coroutines can be launched in parallel.
 Coroutine context used for asynchronous loading can have multiple threads that will be used concurrently. | **Limited.** `update()` loads assets one by one. `AsyncExecutor` with only a single thread is used internally by the `AssetManager`.
 To utilize multiple threads for loading, one must use multiple manager instances.
 *Loading order* | **Controlled by the user.** With suspending `load`, synchronous `loadSync` and `Deferred`-returning `loadAsync`, the user can have full control over asset loading order and parallelization.
 Selected assets can be loaded one after another within a single coroutine or in parallel with multiple coroutines, depending on the need. | **Unpredictable.** If multiple assets are scheduled at once, it is difficult to reason about their loading order. `finishLoading` has no effect on loading order and instead blocks the thread until the selected asset is loaded.
 *Exceptions* | **Customized.** All expected issues are given separate exception classes with common root type for easier handling.
 Each loading issue can be handled differently. | **Generic.** Throws either `GdxRuntimeException` or a built-in Java runtime exception.
 Specific issues are difficult to handle separately.
 *Error handling* | **Build-in language syntax.** A regular try-catch block within coroutine body can be used to handle asynchronous loading errors.
 Provides a clean way to handle exceptions thrown by each asset separately. | **Via listener.** One can register a global error handling listener that will be notified if a loading exception is thrown.
 Flow of the application is undisturbed, which makes it difficult to handle exceptions of specific assets.
+If an error listener is not registered, exceptions will be wrapped and rethrown by `update`.
 *File name collisions* | **Multiple assets of different types can be loaded from same path.** For example, you can load both a `Texture` and a `Pixmap` from the same PNG file. | **File paths act as unique identifiers.** `AssetManager` cannot store multiple assets with the same path, even if they have different types.
 *Progress tracking* | **Supported with caveats.** `AssetStorage` does not force the users to schedule loading of all assets up front.
 To get the exact percent of loaded assets, all assets must be scheduled first (e.g. with `loadAsync`). | **Supported.** Since all loaded assets have to be scheduled up front, `AssetManager` can track total loading progress.
 *Usage* | **Launch coroutine, load assets, use as soon as loaded.** Asynchronous complexity is hidden by the coroutines. | **Schedule loading, update in loop until loaded, extract from manager.** API based on polling _(are you done yet?),_ which might prove tedious during loading phase.
 Loading callbacks for individual assets are available, but have obscure API and still require constant updating of the manager.